Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, Simple Recycling has resumed its normal scheduled (Monday or Tuesday trash service day) service.

-Council meetings are shown live on the City’s website at https://bedfordtx.gov/250/City-Council-Meetings-Online and on channels 16 (Spectrum) or 99 (AT&T).
+Council meetings are shown live on the City’s website at https://bedfordtx.gov/250/City-Council-Meetings-Online or tune in to channels 16 (Spectrum) or 99 (AT&T).

 Council meetings are recorded and available the following day on the City’s website at https://bedfordtx.gov/250/City-Council-Meetings-Online.